FanDuel Missouri promo code pre-registration: Get up to $400 in bonus bets after signing up, making a $5 wager

 FanDuel Missouri offers $100 in bonus bets during Missouri betting pre-registration, plus an additional $300 in bonus bets if your initial $5 wager wins

-The arrival of Missouri sports betting has been much anticipated in the Show Me State, and pre-registration is underway.
-That leads up to Missouri online sports betting going live on Dec.
-1, and the latest FanDuel promo code can be utilized during the pre-registration period.
-Users will receive $100 in bonus bets upon signing up, plus another $300 in bonus bets if your initial $5 wager wins.
-That's up to $400 in bonus bets for anyone who registers before December 1.
+Missouri sports betting will go live on December 1, but pre-registration is available now in the Show Me State.
+The latest FanDuel promo code is offering a sign-up bonus worth up to $400 in bonus bets if you register between now and launch day on Dec.
+1. Users will receive $100 in bonus bets upon signing up, plus another $300 in bonus bets if your initial $5 wager wins.
+Those funds could then be wagered on your favorite Missouri sports teams or those outside the state.
 Click here to claim the latest FanDuel promo code:

 For the full terms and conditions and how to claim the promo, read our FanDuel promo code review.